wso2/choreo-samples/gmail-new-attachment-to-amazon-s3/readme.md

 5. Replace the necessary fields in the `Config.toml` file with your data.

 ## Testing
-Run the Ballerina project created by the integration template by executing `bal run` from the root.
+Run the Ballerina project created by the integration sample by executing `bal run` from the root.

-Now you can send a new email with an attachment and observe if integration template runtime has logged the status of the response.
+Now you can send a new email with an attachment and observe if integration sample runtime has logged the status of the response.
 You can check the Amazon S3 bucket to verify that the the new attachment file is uploaded.